 Early Origins of the Tooke family

-Kent where they held a family seat from early times after the Norman Conquest in 1066.
-They were descended from Le Sire de Touques from Pont-le-Eveque where the castle stood.
-Wace, the historian, mentions the Baron Touque as amongst the Companions of Duke William, at Hastings in 1066.
-The ancient family of Touque of Godington of Kent claim descent from this Norman Lord.
 We would be remiss if we did not address the legendary Friar Tuck.
 Two royal writs in 1417 refer to Robert Stafford, a Sussex chaplain who had assumed the alias of Frere Tuk.
 Little more is known about him other than this "Friar Tuck" was still at large in 1429.

 Early History of the Tooke family

-Another 173 words (12 lines of text) covering the years 1130, 1175, 1580, 1657, 1615, 1674, 1663, 1673, 1732 and 1698 are included under the topic Early Tooke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tooke research.
+Another 87 words (6 lines of text) covering the years 1130, 1175, 1545, 1498, 1580, 1657, 1615, 1674, 1663, 1595, 1675, 1598, 1673, 1732 and 1698 are included under the topic Early Tooke History in all our PDF Extended History products and printed products wherever possible.

 Tooke Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Tooke are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Tooke include Tooke, Tocque, Took, Touque, Tuck and others.

 Early Notables of the Tooke family (pre 1700)

-Another 45 words (3 lines of text) are included under the topic Early Tooke Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Tooke Notables in all our PDF Extended History products and printed products wherever possible.